syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 ![](/assets/investigations//KiwanHospital/image22.jpg)
 *Images taken by the investigations team of the hospital’s laboratory located on the bottom or basement floor.*

-The hospital’s ambulance room, on the basement or bottom floor, was additionally damaged with the remnants of the ceiling, the ceiling fan, as well as medical equipment covering the ground.
-Moreover, the hospital’s laboratory in the basement was left covered in debris after the attack with necessary equipment destroyed from the missile's impact.
-With the facility's roof collaposed, access to the second floor was blocked by rubble preventing access to other parts of the facility.
-Up the stairs on the second floor, debris from broken windows, hospital equipment, and burnt medicine from the pharmacy block the hospital corridors.
+The hospital’s ambulance room, on the basement or bottom floor, shows additional damage with the remnants of the ceiling, the ceiling fan, and medical equipment covering the ground.
+Moreover, the hospital’s laboratory in the basement is left covered in debris after the attack with vital medical equipment destroyed from the missile's impact.
+Debris from the facility's collapsed roof additionally blocks access to the second floor.
+On the second floor, debris from broken windows, hospital equipment, and burnt medicine from the pharmacy block the hospital corridors.

 <video autoplay loop muted playsinline style="width: 100%">
 <source src="/assets/investigations/KiwanHospital/3.webm" type="video/webm">